nddipiazza/test-intellij-gradle-plugin/README.md

 * Open project in intellij
 * Do a gradle refresh
-* Do a project build

-Note: The triggered task "copyTestFile" did not occur because you will not see ./test/test.txt
+The triggered task "copyTestFile" will have been called and you will see the test/test.txt file indeed is created.

-If this worked, that file would have been copied.